Should I wait to be admitted before applying for aid?

 How do I report special circumstances to DigiPen?

-Call or email the Office of Financial Aid to request a Professional Judgment Form.
-You will also be required to submit current-year tax returns and W2s along with other documentation.
+Contact the Office of Financial Aid to discuss your situation.
+You may be required to submit current-year tax returns and W2s along with other documentation.
 Your special circumstance will not be considered until you can provide all of the requested documentation.

 If your family has a situation that you feel is not accurately reported on the FAFSA, let us know.
 Each family’s situation is unique and will be evaluated on a case-by-case basis.